GibsS/unity-behaviour-tree/README.md

 ## Features

-This is a library that allows you to create complex behaviour tree with ease.
+This is a library that allows you to create complex behaviour trees with ease.
 Nothing particularly fancy, it just gets the job done.

 If you want a lesson on how behaviour trees work, check [this article out](https://www.gamasutra.com/blogs/ChrisSimpson/20140717/221339/Behavior_trees_for_AI_How_they_work.php).
 We don't use the exact same  language but the principles are the same and they explain behaviour trees very well.